 Post-natal depression – it’s hard enough being mum, but the raging hormones, sleeplessness and stresses can sometimes lead to PND.
 NCT are launching the #HiddenHalf campaign as 50% of new mothers’ mental health problems don’t get picked up.
 You are not alone!
 Read more here.
 Or for a list of 5 online resources for coping with PND click here.

 Loneliness as a new mother?
 You are not alone (in feeling lonely).
 Especially having been part of a tight knit team in practice.
 Read this blog on loneliness in new mums.
 Or click here to join the Vet Mums Facebook group set up by a colleague of mine to chat to other vet mums.

 Returning to work – resources for return to work are growing, both for mums and those taking a break from practice for other reasons.
-Mumsvet has a page of dedicated resources and links, Carolyne Crowe has developed a 4 part webinar series on confidence returning to work.
+Mumsvet has a page of dedicated resources and links.
 IVC has now created a Vet Refresh programme to support vets and nurses returning to practice over a 3 month period, with webinars, a workshop day, and mentoring.